Creating AI Actor — Import Folder

 Note the task price displayed above the button before clicking.

-- Track progress at the bottom of the AI Render View or via the new entry in History on the right.
+To obtain additional credits, subscribe to an AI Service Plan for more AI Points, or purchase DA Points to top up your account. - Track progress at the bottom of the AI Render View or via the new entry in History on the right.

-Use the arrow buttons to review the 14 images for each angle.
+Their History appears overlapping in the AI Render View.
+Use the arrow buttons to review the 12 images for each angle.

 - Occasionally, the AI may fail to generate one or more images.
 If this happens, select the affected angle and click Render Selected View to regenerate it individually.